 INSPIRED BY REZ GARDI

-Rez Gardi has just been awarded Young New Zealander of the Year.
-A second-year corporate solicitor at Chapman Tripp, Rez is passionate about advocating for refugees.
+Rez Gardi was awarded Young New Zealander of the Year in 2017.
+At the time, a second-year corporate solicitor at Chapman Tripp, Rez is passionate about advocating for refugees.
 "I didn’t choose to be a refugee; I was born as a refugee.
 Yet that label has come to define me even after nearly twenty years in New Zealand."
 We talk to Rez about how she came to be a New Zealander, and what we can learn from her journey.

 A label of resilience